-- Mars Needs Women: The Star Trek tie-in: "My Star Trek collector cups!
+- Mars Needs Women: Happens in the Star Trek (2009) tie-in commercial: "My Star Trek collector cups!
 Why don't you just take my girlfriend, too? ...Great."

 - Ninja Pirate Zombie Robot: Various movie tie-ins have given us Kingons, a Deceptiking (or maybe an Autoking, we can't tell), and an Iron King.

 - Paper-Thin Disguise: An ad where The Burger King steals the blueprint of the Egg McMuffin from McDonald's HQ has him wearing a hoodie and a literal paper mask (that looks identical to his regular face).